denten-books/plain-text/5-chapter.md

 commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."
 The content of the messages in the reflection is not really about "their laughter" at all.
-The advertisements for personal storage media ecourage their users to cherish their own memories, not their loved ones.
+The advertisements for personal storage media encourage their users to cherish their own memories, not their loved ones.
 Strictly speaking, the loop between a listener and a recorder transmits only the image of self reflection.